Wild Prose

 A prose-based reading series in Victoria, BC

-Please join us on Thursday, April 9th for Complicated Mothers with Danielle Geller and Meg Todd.
-Danielle Geller will read from her memoir, Dog Flowers, and Meg Todd will read from her debut novel, Most Grievous Fault.
+Please join us on Thursday, June 11th for Witches Brew with Anne Fleming and Annabel Youens.
+Anne Fleming will read from her new novel, Curiosities, and Annabel Youens will read from her debut novel, Thread Traveller.
 We’ll finish with a Q&A with the authors.

 We will begin the night with an open mic!
 Bring a page or two (DOUBLE SPACED) of prose or a poem to share!